claudiacstephan/miniWeather/README.md

 It is recommended to run the `build_output/test/serial_test` code first to get an idea for the model outputs.
-Note that a file `output.nc` is always produced in the directory from which you call the `miniweather` executables.
+Note that a file `output.nc` is always produced in the directory from which you call the `miniWeather` executables.

 As an example: